bernardosabatinilab/sabatini-datajoint-pipeline/docs/source/How To.rst

 There are two processing streams for the matlab input data.
 The first is raw/unprocessed data, and the second is processed (demodulated) data.

-To enter the raw/unprocessed data into the pipeline, the data must be named in the following format: ``*timeseries_2.mat``.
+To enter the raw/unprocessed data into the pipeline, the data must be named in the following format: ``data*.mat``.
-To enter the processed data into the pipeline, the data must be named in the following format: ``data*.mat``.
+To enter the processed data into the pipeline, the data must be named in the following format: ``*timeseries*.mat``.

 The ``.toml`` file must be named in the following format: ``*.toml``.